 Broadcast schedule for automation of professional broadcasting

-A small description of the principles of the schedule for beginners or how not to mess things up.
+A short description of the principles of the schedule for beginners or how not to mess things up.

-Please note that this description is subject to change or addition at any time.
+Please note that this description can be changed or supplemented at any time.

-Folder rotation - instead of playlists, you can use folders for convenience - more details below.
+Rotation by folders - instead of playlists, for convenience, you can use folders - more details below.

 Dynamic playlists - playlists made up of rotating folders or files - more details below.

 We use our own unique scheduling system, which is very flexible and easy to set up.
-And so, let's start with the basic rules and terminology that should be followed:
+And so, let's start with the basic rules and terminologies that should be followed:

-1. Schedule is a list of tasks that are checked every minute and, if they match, are launched.
-If the start condition matches for several playlists at the same time, the start will happen sequentially .
+1. A schedule is a list of tasks that are checked every minute and, if appropriate, launched.
+If the launch condition matches for several playlists at the same time, the launch will occur sequentially .

-2. There are 3 types of playlist launch : on-air, playlist insertion, insertion of 1 track.
-It is important to understand that by priority, inserts of 1 track from the queue will be played first, then inserts of playlists, and then there will be a return to the on-air playlist.
-If an insert playlist is playing, then according to the schedule, it can be interrupted by another insert playlist by date / time .
-And inserting a playlist after N tracks or N minutes will not interrupt, but will wait for the end of the current insert .
+2. There are 3 types of launching playlists : on-air, inserting a playlist, inserting 1 track.
+It is important to understand that, according to priority, inserts of 1 track from the queue will be played first, then playlist inserts, and then there will be a return to the on-air playlist.
+If a playlist insert is playing, then according to the schedule it can be interrupted by another playlist insert by date/time .
+And the insertion of the playlist will not interrupt after N tracks or N minutes , but will wait for the end of the current insertion .

-3. First of all, set up air playlists .
-On-air playlists are usually the main playlists that play most of the time.
-For example: daytime, nighttime, weekdays, holidays.
+3. Set up on-air playlists first.
+Essential playlists are typically the main playlists that are played most of the time.
+For example: daytime, nighttime, weekday, holiday.

-4. Then, if required, insert playlists can be specified.
-Inserts are playlists or tracks that temporarily interrupt the main broadcast.
+4. Then, if required, you can specify insert playlists .
+Insertions are playlists or tracks that temporarily interrupt the main broadcast.
 As a rule, these are short playlists or jingles that are inserted throughout the day.
-For example: jingles, intros, advertisements, hourly beats, stories, mini-playlists.
+For example: jingles, screensavers, advertising, hourly clips, stories, mini-playlists.

-5. When specifying a task in the schedule, you should specify the way to include the playlist .
-For on-air playlists, you must always specify inclusion by time / date , while you can set several time conditions at once.
-The on-time is specified in the CRON style, where an unspecified value takes "any value".
-Consider skipping the asterisks:
+5. When specifying a task in the schedule, you should indicate how to include the playlist .
+For on-air playlists, you must always specify activation by time/date , and you can set several time conditions at once.
+The on time is set in CRON style, where an unspecified value takes on "any value".
+Let's consider options for skipping asterisks:

-****-**-10 **:00 Monday - the playlist will start every hour at 00 minutes, but only on the 10th of Monday, is that ok?
+****-**-10 **:00 Monday - the playlist will start every hour at 00 minutes, but only on the 10th on Monday, is that normal?

 ****-**-** 20:15 - every day at 20:15